HDMI vs Optical Cables: Which one to Consider?

 • On the contrary, when you opt for an optical cable, you will need a second type of cable to transmit your video signal.
 The total cost of the two cables may end up being more than one HDMI cable.
 Hence, make sure to research pricing before deciding.

-• A Final Word
+A Final Word

 HDMI can serve your purpose.
 They are cost-effective and simplify the setup.
 But if your gear does not have HDMI, you won’t be able to take advantage of the high-resolution audio formats from Blu-ray.
-On the other side, Dolby Digital is good, for which you need to have decent gear.
+On the other side, Dolby Digital is good, for which you need decent gear.
 Otherwise, it won’t deliver quality sound even with Dolby TrueHD and DTS HD MA.

 With HDMI’s feature set, upgradability, and the fact that it can handle both formats, you don’t need to worry about the wire jungle.
 Plus, you will have great results too.